Tholkappiar/TypoBot/README.md

 # TypoBot

+⚠️ Disclaimer : I am not responsible for its outside use of intended purposes.
+Use responsibly.
+This isn't about avoiding online tests but using TypoBot for simpler tasks, so you can focus on what truly matters.

+💡 Who wants to do semester, online courses, certifications, aptitude practice, and interview prep?
+After all that, online tests can be exhausting.
+With TypoBot, focus on what matters most!

+Input text or code in exams from any device on the same network.
+TypoBot types like a human in the tests and in other tasks, saving time on copy-pasting and tab-switching.

 ## Introduction
 TypoBot is a Flask web application that simulates typing, like a human, by sending text from the device within the same network.
 It includes a Python script for simulating human-like typing behavior and an HTML form for submitting text.